lerwickbrianw/Project2/README.md

 Customer login page - As a Beaver Wood Carvers returning customer, I would like to be able to sign into the site, so that I don’t have to enter my information each time I want to place an order.

-- Task - rename existing user table to Customers
+- Task - rename existing user table to Customers - Compete
--

 ### 2. User Story Two

 Customer signup page - As a new Beaver Wood Carvers customer, I would like to enter my customer information so that I don’t have to enter my information each time I visit.

-- Task - Add additional customer based fields to the signup.ejs file.
+- Task - Add additional customer based fields to the signup.ejs file. - Complete
+- Task - Add additional fields to profile.ejs file.
+- Task - Update profile.ejs to show all customer orders.
+- Task - Remove Delete customer button.

 ### 3. User Story Three